Process and methods

 The committee should also judge to what extent it will be feasible to put the recommendations into practice.
 They can use expert oral or written testimony, the experience of committee members or results from other approaches (see the chapter on the validation process for draft guidelines, and dealing with stakeholder comments and the appendix on approaches to additional consultation) if these have been used.
 They may also be able to draw on qualitative studies or other forms of evidence relating to organisational and political processes where appropriate.

 The committee should consider the extent of change in practice that will be needed to implement a recommendation, staff training needs, policy levers and funding streams, and the possible need for carefully controlled implementation with, for example, training programmes.
 This should be documented in the guideline and in any resources to support implementation.

 The committee should consider whether it is possible to anticipate effect sizes at the population level, if this is appropriate for the topic.
 If this is the case, it is important to consider effect sizes along the whole causal chain, not just at the endpoints.

-The committee should take into account a range of issues (including any ethical issues, social value judgements, equity considerations and inequalities in outcomes) and policy imperatives, as well as equality legislation (see chapter 1) to ensure that the guideline recommendations are ethical, practical and specific.
+The committee should take into account a range of issues (including any ethical issues, social value judgements, equity considerations and inequalities in outcomes) and policy imperatives, as well as equality legislation (see the introduction chapter) to ensure that the guideline recommendations are ethical, practical and specific.
 There are no hard-and-fast rules or mechanisms for doing this: the committee should make conscious and explicit use of its members' skills and expertise.
 All evidence needs interpretation: evidence alone cannot determine the content of a recommendation.
 The development of evidence-based recommendations involves inductive or deductive reasoning:

 inductive because it involves using what is known (the evidence) while accepting that there is uncertainty about what is reasonably expected to happen as a consequence of implementing a recommendation